pmotionf/chrono-zig/README.md

 # Zig Chrono

+Original at the bottom of this README.

+This fork adds a handful of commits so that `chrono` can be used in up-to-date versions of Zig.

+---

+# Zig Chrono

 This originally was a Zig port of the Rust crate [`chrono`][].
 It now uses [Howard Hinnant's `chrono` compatible date algorithms][date_algorithms].